HajimeKawahara/exojax/documents/tutorials/MODITrt.rst

         (Tarr,mdbCO.logsij0,mdbCO.nu_lines,mdbCO.elower,qt)

 MODIT requires the grids of ngammaL, and wavenumber.
-For the emission spectrum, this grids should be prepared for each layer. dit.dgmatrix can compute these grids.
+For the emission spectrum, this grids should be prepared for each layer. modit.dgmatrix can compute these grids.

 .. code:: ipython3

-    dgm_ngammaL=dit.dgmatrix(ngammaLM)
+    dgm_ngammaL=modit.dgmatrix(ngammaLM)
     #you can change the resolution
     #dgm_gammaL=dit.dgmatrix(ngammaLM,res=0.1)